dreamerchris/sn_node_joiner/README.md

 then run `sh multi_sn_node_joiner.sh`

-you can use `vdash $HOME/.safe/node/local_node*/sn_node.log` to see the info of your nodes with gui! ( use left/right arrows to switch node and q for exit)
+the script runs vdash to see the info of your nodes with gui! ( use left/right arrows to switch node and q for exit)

 if you want to stop all nodes run `sh multi_down.sh`